CHAPTER MEETINGS ARE HELD ON THE FOURTH MONDAY OF THE MONTH AT THE WAVERLEY RSL

 MAJ GEN Mike O’Brien, CSC, MDA, BSC

-Major General Mike O’Brien graduated from RMC Duntroon in 1968 into the Royal Australian Infantry and served as a platoon commander and intelligence officer in the Vietnam War.
-He later wrote the history of his battalion.
-His extensive military career included regimental, staff training, equipment acquisition, engineering and logistics postings culminating in his appointment as Support Commander-Army.
+Major General Mike O’Brien has had extensive military career, including early service in Vietnam as an infantry officer, then various regimental, staff training, equipment acquisition, engineering and logistics postings culminating in his appointment as Support Commander-Army.
 He was awarded a Conspicuous Service Cross for services to Defence procurement and has extensive academic experience and qualifications.
 In recent years he led an Australian government task to co-ordinate the recovery and identification of 250 Australian soldiers killed in action at the Battle of Fromelles, France, during the First World War.
 He is now the President of the Royal United Services Institute of Victoria.

 Membership of the NHSA automatically entitles you to be part of the Victoria Chapter and to share in its activities.